core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 |                               | Dst: C_ADDR:C_PORT   |             |
 |                               |                      |             |
 ~~~~~~~~~~~
-{: #workflow-example-reverse-3 title="Workflow example with a reverse-proxy standing in for only the whole group of servers, but not for each individual server.
-This requires the proxy to have one pair (IP address, port number) for each group."}
+{: #workflow-example-reverse-3 title="Workflow Example with a Reverse-Proxy Standing in for Only the Whole Group of Servers, but Not for Each Individual Server.
+This Requires the Proxy to Have One Pair (IP Address, Port Number) for Each Group."}

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -02 to -03 ## {#sec-02-03}

+* Clarifications and editorial improvements.

 ## Version -01 to -02 ## {#sec-01-02}